ddddamian/100-days-of-code/log.md

 ### Day 7: January 07, 2018

 **Today's Progress**: Did the "Transpilation" free form project on "codecademy".
 Also did the transpilation quiz.
+Started learning about modules in JS.
+Started learning VueJS.
 Read "Web Designer" magazine and "net" magazine.
 Read chapters 8 & 9 of "The Phoenix Project".

 **Thoughts** Found it difficult to remember how you transpile to ES5 using Babel, without referring to notes.
 Needs more work.

 **Link(s) to work**: [Transpilation](https://github.com/ddddamian/myCodecademyFiles/blob/master/Transpilation.js)

+### Day 8: January 08, 2018

+**Today's Progress**: Started the Udemy course "Vue JS 2 - The Complete Guide".
+Completed the first exercise. freeCodeCamp meetup this evening.

+**Thoughts** Enjoying Vue JS so far.

+**Link(s) to work**: [Exercise1](https://github.com/ddddamian/myCodecademyFiles/blob/master/Transpilation.js)